Teaching

 KANSAS STATE UNIVERSITY (2015-present)

 I created this annual program by working with the Instituto de Lengua y Cultura Españolas (ILCE) at the Universidad de Navarra, Pamplona, starting in 2018.
-Summer of 2019 was its first (very!) successful year.
+Summer of 2019 was its first successful year.
 It is unique in offering our Spanish Majors a 700-level course in which they conduct research in Spain on a topic related to their professional goals; they present at K-State the following Fall semester.
 In 2019 we held “photo gallery” event, which was a really fun format: Spanish Majors and Minors Present Research from the Summer in Spain Program.
+The program ran in 2022 (13 students) and in 2023 was open to MA students for the first time (8 students total); 8 students participated in 2024; 9 in 2025, and I’m hoping for a successful 6th year in 2026 with over 10.

 In Madrid for the first year of the “Spain Today: Madrid-Pamplona-Barcelona” program.
 See #KSUSummerSpain2019 on Instagram and Twitter for a daily re-cap.